-Email/Cell Phone Messages
+Cell Phone Messages

-Your system may be programmed at installation to send a variety of messages to your personal email and cell phone.
+Your system may be programmed at installation to send a variety of messages to your personal cell phone.

-The message option uses your security system's reporting capability to send reports using an email address or cell phone number in much the same way as someone sending an email would do.
+The message option uses your security system's reporting capability to send reports using a cell phone number in much the same way as someone sending an email would do.
 You can receive reports of alarms, troubles, or system arming and disarming and know at a glance your system status.
 See Appendix F for more information.

-In TouchTM Text Messaging Commands
+MyAccessTM Text Messaging Commands